KryptSec/ReverseCipher/README.md

 # ReverseCipher.py
+# POC
+# kss : Tree

-simple python3 reverse cipher encryptor &amp;&amp; decryptor
+simple python reverse cipher encryptor &amp;&amp; decryptor This will only work with python3 so make sure to run that example ($ python3 reverseCipher.py)